Last Updated on September 7, 2023

 A: Envoy Global offers a robust immigration technology platform that makes it seamless for everyone involved in the green card process to communicate and plan ahead.
 Learn more about how Envoy Global can help you throughout the green card process.

-Envoy is pleased to provide you this information, which was prepared in collaboration with Ryan Bay, who is Partner, Legal Operations at Global Immigration Associates, P.C. (www.giafirm.com), Envoy’s affiliated law firm.
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Ryan Bay, who is a Partner, Chief Operating Officer at Corporate Immigration Partners, P.C., a U.S. law firm who provides services through the Envoy Platform (the “U.S. Law Firm”).